How to prepare for an investment apocalypse

 Get to know your potential acquirers

-The week the market drops 50% is not the week to start a M&A conversation.
+The week the market drops 50 percent is not the week to start a M&A conversation.
 You should be getting to know the five most likely buyers of your company, now.
 Find out who the decision makers at each of the companies are and build relationships.
 Make it a point to catch up with these people at conferences and even consider sending them regular updates about your company’s progress (but not too much data).
 You’re not running a formal sales process, but helping build up the internal desire to buy your company if the opportunity presents itself.
 It may not be the exit of your dreams, but it’s nice to have options if you need them.

 Jettison expensive office space